Treatment

 Other brands we partner with

-Bar Beauty Medical is an authorized partner for the most-trusted names in medical aesthetics.
-Browse our other brand pages to see what we offer:
+Bar Beauty Medical is an authorized partner for a number of the names you already know in medical aesthetics.
+Browse our other brand pages to see what we carry:

 Venus Concept is the device family, not a single treatment.
-The two workhorses at Bare Beauty are Venus Bliss MAX for non-invasive body contouring (1064 nm diode laser lipolysis plus (AC)2 deep heating and MP2 EMS muscle stimulation) and Venus Versa Pro for face (NanoFractional RF resurfacing, IPL photofacial, and Diamond Polar multipolar RF).
+The two we lean on most at Bar Beauty are Venus Bliss for non-invasive body contouring (1064 nm diode laser lipolysis plus (AC)2 deep heating) and Venus Versa Pro for face (NanoFractional RF resurfacing, IPL photofacial, and Diamond Polar multipolar RF).
 The mechanism shared across the platform is targeted thermal injury at a controlled depth: the diode laser disrupts subcutaneous fat cell membranes (apoptosis), while RF energy heats dermal collagen to a remodelling threshold (about 40 to 42 degrees Celsius) without ablating the epidermis.
 The body then clears damaged adipocytes through the lymphatic system over 8 to 12 weeks, and new collagen lays down over 3 to 6 months.

-Understanding the mechanism matters because it tells you what the treatment can and cannot do, which side effects are biologically plausible and which are marketing fiction, and why some patients respond and others do not.
-We always walk patients through the mechanism in plain language before discussing dose or price.
+The mechanism matters.
+It tells you what the treatment can and cannot do, which side effects are biologically plausible and which are marketing fiction, and why some patients respond and others do not.
+We walk you through it in plain language before anyone talks dose or price.

 Who Is and Is Not a Candidate